AlShaffey/RepData_PeerAssessment1/PA1_template.utf8.md

 ```
 The total number of missing values in the data set is 2304

+The interval average steps will be used to impute missing interval steps.

 ```r
 imputed <- left_join(missing_values, summarized_interval_average, by = "interval")
 imputed_join_columns <- select(imputed, date, interval, average_steps)